SleepingBearDesign/muskegon-risers/content/store/arena-season-tickets.md

 +++ id = "106" title = "2017 Arena Season Ticket Package" shorttitle = "2017 Arena Season Tickets"
 description = "Arena soccer action has returned to the Lakeshore!
 Get your season tickets for the Risers upcoming 2017 Arena Season.
-Package includes your choice of a team scarf, snapback hat, or shirt!
+Package includes the new charcoal and black MKG Lakeshore Scarf!

 5 home games.
 Full schedule released in late 2016." details = "